kezdetphia/gunornot-front/README.md

 Replace `<your-backend-url>` with the URL of your backend server.

-## Firebase Configuration
+## Getting Firebase Config Properties

 The app uses Firebase for storage.
 You need to set up Firebase configuration in the `src/firebase/firebaseConfig.js` file.
-Here is an example of what the configuration file looks like:

-Import the functions you need from the SDKs you need

-import { initializeApp } from "firebase/app";
-import { getStorage } from "firebase/storage";
-// TODO: Add SDKs for Firebase products that you want to use
 // https://firebase.google.com/docs/web/setup#available-libraries

-STEPS:
+To get the Firebase configuration properties for your project, follow these steps:

-Go to the Firebase website and log in to your Google account. https://firebase.google.com/
+1. **Go to the Firebase Console**:

-In the top right corner, click on "Go to Console".

-Click "Create a Project".

-Add a project name and follow the steps to complete the setup.
+   - Open your web browser and navigate to the [Firebase Console](https://console.firebase.google.com).

+2. **Sign In**:

+   - Sign in with your Google account.
+If you don't have an account, you can create one.

+3. **Select Your Project**:

+   - If you already have a Firebase project, select it from the list.
+If not, you can create a new project by clicking on the "Add project" button and following the setup instructions.

+4. **Navigate to Project Settings**:

-Once your project is created, select the Web option (</>) to add Firebase to your app.
+   - Once your project is selected, click on the gear icon (⚙️) next to "Project Overview" in the left sidebar.

-Enter an App name and click "Register App".

-If Firebase is not yet installed, run:

-// Your web app's Firebase configuration:
-@npm install firebase
-(If you already ran npm install earlier, you can skip this step.)

-Copy the provided Firebase configuration code to initialize Firebase, and replace it in your project as necessary.
-This will look something like:
+   - Select "Project settings" from the dropdown menu.

+5. **Get the Firebase Config Object**:

+   - In the "General" tab of the Project settings, scroll down to the "Your apps" section.
+   - If you haven't added an app yet, click on the "Add app" button and follow the instructions to register your app (e.g., Web, iOS, Android).
+   - After adding your app, you will see a section titled "Firebase SDK snippet".
+Click on the "Config" radio button to view the configuration object.

+6. **Copy the Config Object**:

+   - The configuration object will look something like this:
+     ```javascript
      const firebaseConfig = {
        apiKey: "YOUR_API_KEY",
        authDomain: "YOUR_AUTH_DOMAIN",
        projectId: "YOUR_PROJECT_ID",
        storageBucket: "YOUR_STORAGE_BUCKET",
        messagingSenderId: "YOUR_MESSAGING_SENDER_ID",
        appId: "YOUR_APP_ID",
      };

-// Initialize Firebase
-const app = initializeApp(firebaseConfig);
-export const imageDb = getStorage(app);

-Replace the placeholder values (`YOUR_API_KEY`, `YOUR_AUTH_DOMAIN`, etc.) with your actual Firebase project configuration values.
-You can find these values in your Firebase project settings.
+     ```
+   - Copy this configuration object.

+7. **Use the Config Object in Your Project**:
+   - Paste the copied configuration object into your project's Firebase initialization file (e.g., `firebaseConfig.js`).